web app into a DApp

 Build DApp development capabilities

-Since you already have your web app, I assume you have UI/UX and testing skills in your team already.
+Since you already have your web app, I assume you already have UI/UX and testing skills on your team.
 You need to build Ethereum development capabilities, including DApp development and coding smart contracts.

 I recommend the following learning resources for your team: